 However, HSAs have a key advantage over FSAs.

 With an FSA, if you do not spend the funds in your account by the end of the year, you forfeit the remaining balance to the plan administrator.

 With an HSA, you never lose the funds.
 You can set aside money this year in an HSA and use it 40 years from now.
 You can even pay for health care costs out of pocket now, and use your HSA to save for medical costs in retirement.

 As long as the funds are used for healthcare spending, you won’t pay any tax on the withdrawals.

 How much money can you set aside for future healthcare spending with an HSA?

 The maximum annual contribution depends on whether you are on an individual or family plan.
-The 2022 maximum HSA contribution limit is $3,650 per year for an individual, while families can contribute $7,300.
+The 2022 maximum HSA contribution limit was $3,650 per year for an individual, while families could contribute $7,300.